 Let’s now understand how Amazon SNS uses message filtering to deliver a subset of SNS topic messages to the subscribed endpoints.
 For simplicity, let’s take a business website that routes user requests to different backend servers.

-Here are the 6 steps to implement message filtering with Amazon SNS service:
+Here are the 6 steps to implement message filtering with the Amazon SNS service:

 The first step is to create the Amazon SNS topic that will publish messages – whenever any user request is made on the website.